Why Book with Us

 - Contact our team 24/7

-Holiday let business rates and taxes are not dissimilar to council tax, they must be paid on most properties that are being used for commercial use rather than residential.
+Holiday let business rates and taxes are not dissimilar to council tax, they must be paid on most properties used for commercial use rather than residential.
 They are used to help pay for local services.

-You will be required to pay business rates on your holiday home if it is available for short-term letting, for periods totaling at least 140 days per year.
-These are calculated on your property’s rateable value.
+You will be required to pay business rates on your holiday home if it is available for short-term letting, for periods totaling at least 210 days per year.
+Unless it qualifies for small business relief, which is calculated on your property’s rateable value if under £12,000.

-There are certain holiday let business rates and tax reliefs you can benefit from, such as Small Business Rates Relief, as well as advantages for properties that qualify as furnished holiday lets.
+There are certain holiday let business rates and tax reliefs you can benefit from, such as Small Business Rates Relief and Furnished Holiday Let Schemes.
 The small business relief means many smaller cottages fall under the threshold and don’t pay any business rates.

 A Furnished Holiday Let (FHL) is a rental property that can provide tax benefits to owners.
 To qualify as a Furnished Holiday Let, your property needs to be: